Every seafood lover and chef deserves the right equipment to prep their favorite fish; that includes a quality knife for fish filleting.

 - Includes plastic sheath with belt clip (2 belt clips for the 6.1-inch version)

 Whether you want a fillet knife for fresh or saltwater fish, the Kershaw Clearwater 9-Inch Fillet Knife is an excellent option as it is suitable for both.
-It currently holds an average 4.3 out of 5-star rating from over 270 reviewers from its Amazon listing, proving it to be a reliable, high-quality fillet knife.
-Yet, this knife is the most affordable on this top 10 list thus far, being priced at just $11.69 on Amazon.
+This Kershaw fillet knife is the single most affordable on our list

 While quite cheap in price, this Kershaw fillet knife offers softer Japanese 420J2 stainless steel that has the capability of bending without breaking, gliding effortlessly through even larger fish.
 The handle on this fillet knife features a soft, textured grip to ensure it’s suitable for wetter environments.
 Additionally, the knife sheath that’s included with this knife offers a belt holster to make it relevant for outdoor use.
 Particularly relevant for those on-the-go, this knife features neon highlights to ensure it can be spotted in a variety of settings, even in the darker hours.